steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 The first problem is we have created a whole interface just for testing.
 Interfaces are for polymorphism, but we don't really need polymorphism for this class.
 We simply want to mock it.
 The constructor injection is also test code polluting our business logic.
-If mocking was easier, we wouldn't even need that extra boilerplate.

 What we have done is create a very small and very primitive dispatch table.
 The table has one row: something that has a function with the signature of ```() -> DateTime``` or, as it is known in C#: ```Func<DateTime>```.
-Because the language requires fields put into a variable to have a matching type, we need to make an interface to replace the real function at test runtime.
 We will need to make this primitive dispatch table for every single mock in every single class we wish to test.
 That's a lot of boilerplate!

-Secondly, we have introduced a constructor just for mocking.
-It doesn't setup the class with any business data, just a lot of complicated indirection.
-More boilerplate!
+# SimpleMock Pattern

+The SimpleMock pattern is aptly named.

+1. Replace Test-Only Interfaces With Functions
+2. Define Dependencies Inline
+3. Write Better Abstractions

-# Part One: Remove Test-Only Interfaces
+# Step One: Replace Test-Only Interfaces With Functions

 Because all we really care about is the ```Func<DateTime>``` signature, why not simplify everything?
 C# has an incredible ability to create and pass around